junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — Placed on the Union Calendar, Calendar No. 280.
 - 2017-11-01 — Reported by the Committee on Financial Services.
 H. Rept.
 115-383.
 - 2017-11-01 — Reported by the Committee on Financial Services.
 H. Rept.
 115-383.
+- 2017-11-07 — Rules Committee Resolution H. Res.
+609 Reported to House.
+Rule provides for consideration of H.R.
+2201 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+- 2017-11-08 — Rule H. Res.
+609 passed House.
+- 2017-11-09 — Amendment (A001) offered by Mr. Emmer. (consideration: CR H8677-8678; text: CR H8677)
+- 2017-11-09 — Amendment agreed to by House: On agreeing to the Emmer amendment (A001) Agreed to by voice vote.
+- 2017-11-09 — Considered as unfinished business. (consideration: CR H8678-8679)
+- 2017-11-09 — Considered under the provisions of rule H. Res.
+609. (consideration: CR H8667-8678; text of measure as reported in House: CR H8667)
+- 2017-11-09 — DEBATE - Pursuant to the provisions of H.Res.
+609, the House proceeded with 10 minutes of debate on the Emmer amendment.
+- 2017-11-09 — DEBATE - The House proceeded with one hour of debate on H.R.
+2201.
+- 2017-11-09 — DEBATE - The House resumed debate on H.R.
+2201.
+- 2017-11-09 — House amendment agreed to: On agreeing to the Emmer amendment (A001) Agreed to by voice vote.
+- 2017-11-09 — House amendment offered
+- 2017-11-09 — House amendment offered/reported by: Amendment (A001) offered by Mr. Emmer.(consideration: CR H8677-8678; text: CR H8677)
+- 2017-11-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-09 — On agreeing to the Emmer amendment (A001) Agreed to by voice vote.
+- 2017-11-09 — On passage Passed by the Yeas and Nays: 232 - 188 (Roll no. 622).
+- 2017-11-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2201, the Chair put the question on passage and by voice vote, announced the ayes had prevailed.
+Ms. Maxine Waters (CA) demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2017-11-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 188 (Roll no. 622).
+- 2017-11-09 — Rule provides for consideration of H.R.
+2201 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+- 2017-11-09 — The previous question was ordered on the amendment and the bill pursuant to the rule.